Hildebrand Law, P.C. mobile logo

 In determining the appropriate support amount, the court must apply the Guidelines, and order the result calculated therefrom “unless a written finding is made . . . that application of the guidelines would be inappropriate or unjust in a particular case.”
 A.R.S. § 25-320.D.

-We review a court’s child support determination for an abuse of discretion and its application of the Guidelines de novo.
+The court of appeals reviews a court’s child support determination for an abuse of discretion and its application of the Guidelines de novo.
 Hetherington v.
 Hetherington, 220 Ariz.
 16, 21, ¶ 21 (App.
 2008).
-We adopt the trial court’s finding of fact unless clearly erroneous.
+The court of appeals will adopt the trial court’s finding of fact unless clearly erroneous.
 Strait v.
 Strait, 223 Ariz.
 500, 502, ¶ 6 (App.
 2010). ¶14

 Spouse's Income for Child Support in Arizona.